Hector

 “It’s the same guy.
 He must have been waiting around in the neighborhood for more tasks.”

-“Yes, that is very common.”
+“Yes, that is common.”

-“Maybe I should thank him for all the service recently.”
+“Maybe I should thank him.”

 “It is more common to wait for the driver to finish his task and wave to him as he leaves,” corrected Hector.

-“Excuse me!
-Is that package for me?”
+“Excuse me, is that package for me?”
 Mr. Avery asked as he followed closely behind.

+“Excuse me!”
 Mr. Avery put his hands on the roof of the black sedan and leaned over the driver’s side window.
 He stared at his own reflection in the delivery driver’s aviator sunglasses.

 Then the driver rolled up the window.